wvlet/wvlet/website/blog/2024-12-30-release-2024-9/index.md

 We plan to release milestone versions approximately every 3 months, following the format `(year).(milestone month).(patch)`.
 The next milestone version will be [2025.1](https://github.com/wvlet/wvlet/milestone/12).
 You can find our project roadmap and features under active development on the [Wvlet Roadmap](https://github.com/orgs/wvlet/projects/2).

 The next 2025.1 milestone will focus on functional data modeling features, including:
-- Advanced query optimization with cuscading updates and materialization of Wvlet data models, similar to DBT, featuring incremental processing and query fusion.
+- Advanced query optimization with cuscading updates and materialization of Wvlet data models, similar to [dbt](https://www.getdbt.com/), featuring incremental processing and query fusion.
 - Support for importing Wvlet queries from GitHub repositories.
 - Enhance the type system with improved dot-syntax support for complex expressions.
 - Support for more SQL dialects through context-specific query inlining.